Frequently Asked Questions

 If your children are close in age, they may be in the same class.
 However, that doesn’t mean that they will be spending all their time together or working at the same level.
 Instruction in multi-age classrooms is differentiated based on student abilities; while the subjects or themes are the same for all students, the level at which they are working varies based on their development.

-What is Wilderness Explorations and how is it a part of your program?
+What is Outdoor Education and how is it a part of your program?

 Broadly defined, outdoor education is experiential learning in, for, or about the outdoors.
-At the Bridge School, part of our curriculum includes regular Wilderness Explorations classes with outdoor education instructors.
-Each class spends a day a week at Seahurst Park in the Fall & Spring learning how to be naturalists, and how to live and thrive in nature.
+At the Bridge School, part of our curriculum includes regular Outdoor Education classes with outdoor education instructors.
+The whole school spends one day a week at Seahurst Park learning how to be naturalists, how to live and thrive in nature, and how to be good stewards of our natural world.

 Early goals of our outdoor education program is to normalize being outside by support students in feeling comfortable exploring the outdoors with guidance; as they get older they learn skills in observation, journaling, plant and animal identification and earth science.